 New to Telerik Document ProcessingStart a free 30-day trial

-This class corresponds to FormFieldType.PushButton enum value and represents a simple button that may be clicked with the mouse.
+The PushButtonField class corresponds to the FormFieldType.PushButton enum value and represents a simple button that you can click with the mouse.
 This is the only field that does not preserve any data.
-It is usually used to execute some action on mouse click.
-For the supported by PdfProcessing actions, check the Links help topic.
+It is typically used to execute an action on mouse click.
+For the actions supported by RadPdfProcessing, see the Links article.

 Properties

 PushButtonField provides a single property called Widgets.
 It represents the collection of Widget annotations, which visualize the field on the PDF pages.
-The widgets can be added and removed from the collection using the collection's AddWidget() and Remove() methods respectively.
-As the widget collection implements the IEnumerable interface, the available widget instances can be iterated.
+You can add and remove widgets from the collection with the AddWidget() and Remove() methods.
+The widget collection implements the IEnumerable interface, so you can iterate the available widget instances.

 Example 1: Create a PushButtonField and add it to a page